Abstract: Methods of physical education and development of children. Starting position

 Introduction.

-Exercise is an excellent tool for the development of the respiratory system, because. each complex includes exercises that strengthen the diaphragm - the main respiratory muscle, intercostal muscles, muscles abdominals to promote deeper breathing.
+Exercises are an excellent way to develop the respiratory system, because... each complex includes exercises that strengthen the diaphragm - the main respiratory muscle, intercostal muscles, muscles abdominals, promoting deeper breathing.

 A clear rhythm, strict dosage, periodic increase and decrease in load in general developmental exercises help strengthen the heart muscle, increase the stroke volume of the heart, and improve the rhythm of contractions.